The Radical Money Manifesto

 What Jesus Taught and We Forgot

 In this book, we learn that one of the missing piece in our lives as Christians and in our churches is stewardship - stewardship as Jesus understood and taught it, stewardship as the early Christians practiced and experienced it.
 Based on the biblical and church history insights of Raising Up Good Stewards, The Radical Money Manifesto includes Bible study questions for learning to be stewards together.

 Jesus has a much bigger agenda for how you use the money he entrusted to you.
 Jesus issues a radical manifesto for citizens of the kingdom of heaven.
 He offers freedom from fretting, justice for the poor, and investment opportunities with eternal pay-offs.
 Whatever it costs, Jesus promises it will be worth it.

-Rev Dr Joseph William Black is a church historian who has been training leaders for African churches since 2000.
+Dr Joseph William Black is a theologian and church historian who has been training leaders for African churches since 2000.
 His passion for stewardship came from serving the churches of Ethiopia and Kenya, including pastoring the largest English-language church in Ethiopia.
 He brings a unique biblical and historical perspective to the subject, with a BA from Duke University, an MDiv from Gordon-Conwell Theological Seminary, and a PhD in history from the University of Cambridge.